 Why Join NCACPA?

 We’re more than a CPE provider.
 When you join NCACPA, you join a community.
-For one hundred years, NCACPA has served members and advocated for the profession by providing unrivaled opportunities.
+For 100+ years, NCACPA has served members and advocated for the profession by providing unrivaled opportunities.
 Our values of community, professional development, and upholding a forward-thinking and diverse profession inspire the services we provide our 13,000+ members.

 How Much Does Membership Cost?